awsdocs/amazon-sns-developer-guide/doc_source/sns-using-identity-based-policies.md

 You use an IAM policy to restrict your users' access to Amazon SNS actions and topics\.
 An IAM policy can restrict access only to users within your AWS account, not to other AWS accounts\.

 You use an Amazon SNS policy with a particular topic to restrict who can work with that topic \(for example, who can publish messages to it, who can subscribe to it, etc\.\)\.
-Amazon SNS policies can give access to other AWS accounts, or to users within your own AWS account\.
+Amazon SNS policies can grant access to other AWS accounts, or to users within your own AWS account\.

-To give your users permissions for your Amazon SNS topics, you can use IAM policies, Amazon SNS policies, or both\.
+To grant your users permissions for your Amazon SNS topics, you can use IAM policies, Amazon SNS policies, or both\.
 For the most part, you can achieve the same results with either\.
 For example, the following diagram shows an IAM policy and an Amazon SNS policy that are equivalent\.
 The IAM policy allows the Amazon SNS `Subscribe` action for the topic called topic\_xyz in your AWS account\.
 The IAM policy is attached to the users Bob and Susan \(which means that Bob and Susan have the permissions stated in the policy\)\.
-The Amazon SNS policy likewise gives Bob and Susan permission to access `Subscribe` for topic\_xyz\.
+The Amazon SNS policy likewise grants Bob and Susan permission to access `Subscribe` for topic\_xyz\.

 ![\[Equivalent IAM and Amazon SNS policies\]](http://docs.aws.amazon.com/sns/latest/dg/images/SNS_EquivalentPolicies.png)